sagecodes/sage-blog/_posts/speaking/2019/2019-4-04-event-tableau.markdown

 published: true
 ---

-This FREE event is especially for aspiring coders in Seattle who is interested in Data Analytics with Tableau!
+This FREE event is especially for aspiring coders in Seattle who are interested in Data Analytics with Tableau!

 This is a friendly workshop focused on learning about the basics of tableau for beginners!!